2016 AIAPV Annual Partners

 Joe Lai first became involved with AIA Potomac Valley as a member of the Programs Committee.
 Joe was elected to the AIAPV board in 2012 as Associate Director, where he established the chapter’s first Committee for Emerging Professionals.
 He became active at the national level as well, serving first as Mid-Atlantic Regional Representative to the National Associates Committee (NAC), then as Chair.
 In 2016, Joe will continue his work for Emerging Professionals as part of the AIA Strategic Council.

 Joe is an Associate with Perkins Eastman’s DC office.
-Previously, he has worked at Wiencek + Associates, an award-winning 50 person firm with offices in Washington, DC and Gaithersburg, Maryland, since 2007. and shares the firm’s passion for creating socially responsible and community oriented architecture.
-He has worked on several multi-family projects—including Wheeler Terrace and The Vista at Edgewood Terrace—that have transformed neighborhoods and communities in DC.
+Previously, he has worked at Torti Gallas and Partners and Wiencek +Associates.
+At Wiencek, Joe worked on several multi-family projects—including Wheeler Terrace and The Vista at Edgewood Terrace—that have transformed neighborhoods and communities in DC.
 In addition to affordable housing, he also had the opportunity to collaborate with Adjaye Associates on the Francis Gregory and Lockridge Bellevue DC Public Libraries, both of which were opened in the summer of 2012.
-Most recently, Joe served as project lead for The Avenue, one of the firm’s submissions to the 2013 AIAPV Design Awards.
-Joe became licensed in late 2013.

-Joe currently works and resides in the Washington, DC metro area.
 Originally from Taiwan, he attended Tulane University in New Orleans where he received both his Bachelor’s and Master’s degrees in Architecture.
 He became licensed in 2013.

 Tom Nyein has served as Treasurer of the AIAPV board since 2008.
 He also works with the chapter’s Communications Committee and provides much of the event photography used on this website and in other chapter publications.